evajunkova/english-for-designers/02-impression.md

 ## Work by Eva Junková

 Hi!
 My name is Eva Junková.
 I will show you some of my work.
-I prefer clear and easy design.
+I prefer clear, easy and harmonic design.

 1. Collage poster created in Photoshop and Procreate - mood FRANCE
 ![image](00-composition/img/01.jpg)